 Photograph by Peter Nash

 I attended the Art Center College of Design, Los Angeles, California (1966-69).
 Intensive studies included: drawing, painting, typography and photography, with a major in graphic design.
-My first career in the professional arts field began in 1975 as an art director in the music business, I was responsible for the creative direction and hands-on design of record album covers, multimedia product packaging and corresponding print advertising.
+My first job in the professional arts field began in 1975 as an in-house art director in the music business, I was responsible for the creative direction and hands-on design of record album covers, multimedia product packaging and corresponding print advertising.

 In 1996 I made the transition from 20 years of full-time employment in the corporate world of the recording industry to becoming a craft artist.

 All pieces are one-of-a-kind, they consist primarily of lathe-turned wood vessels (in a variety of shapes and sizes), some with lids and/or complimentary support elements.
 Applied surface design techniques include: freehand drawing, pyrography (woodburning), carving, engraving, along with the occasional addition of permanent paints, pigments and ink.
 The process develops intuitively, each piece may be reworked several times until the desired overall appearance of balance, counter balance, rhythm and resolve is achieved.